 Females are slightly duller-colored than males, with most red feathers around the head and neck, and their underparts are green.

-As pets, western rosellas possess melodic vocalizations that are pleasant to hear.
+Western rosellas are pleasant to hear, and their melodic vocalizations are delightful.
 They’re quiet birds, but they make frequent sounds, like whistling.

 How long a red parrot will live depends on the species.
 Smaller parrots usually live shorter lives, while larger parrots can live as long as the average human.